Adimserious/Afrogspot/README.md

 #### Product Detail
 - Clicking on view detail takes user to individual product details.
 - Some product have variants or sizes with corresponding prices that user can choose from.
-- products that are in stock, are shown a green colour with product count.
+- products that are in stock, are shown in green colour with product count.
-- Products that are out of stock are shown in red colour with the Out os stock text seen.
+- Products that are out of stock are shown in red colour with the Out of stock text seen.
+- Products that are out of stock can not be added to cart, a descriptive message is displayed when
+  a user tries.
+  to add it to cart
 - when orders are placed, available products counts are updated accordingly.
 - Descriptive pop up messages are shown when user wants to add a product variant that is out of stock to cart.